 - Click the More Options button and click Zoom to to show all the features in the layer.

-- For feature layers with edit tracking enabled, click the More Options button and click Filter Edits to filter the edits you see on the map.
+- For feature layers with edit tracking enabled, click the More Options button and click Filter Edits to filter the edits that appear on the map.

 - Click the More Options button and click Hide in Legend to hide the layer in the legend.